-Location: Around the harbour, estuary and foreshore at Exmouth, Devon.
+Location: A low light photography workshop around the harbour, estuary and foreshore at Exmouth, Devon.

 Price: £95 per person

 Please note that this course will be held on a Sunday.